-The King’s Centre for Climate Law and Governance was established in 2019 to foster interdisciplinary research about legal and governance approaches to the disruptive challenges of climate change and sustainability in the Global North and South.
+The Centre for Climate Law & Governance was established in 2019 to foster interdisciplinary research about legal and governance approaches to the disruptive challenges of climate change and sustainability in the Global North and South.

 The Centre team comprises diverse and inclusive colleagues across a variety of disciplines who range from emerging scholars to established experts.
 In addition to research-led teaching and scholarly publications, we aim for high impact knowledge-exchange by engaging with organisations, governments, industry, and NGOs around the world.